BYU-ITC-210/BYU-ITC-210.github.io/HW4-HTTP.md

 Browse to [https://itc.byu.edu](https://itc.byu.edu) and select the request for the page itself.
 Look in the `general` section of the report.

 * The page may be in your cache if you've visited the site recently.
-To be sure to view the full HTTP transaction, click the clear button next to the record button (to clear your capture) and then refresh the page.
+To be sure to view the full HTTP transaction, click the clear button next to the record button (to clear your capture) and then force-refresh the page. (`ctrl-F5` or hold `ctrl` and click the refresh button).
 * The page request (for the HTML) should be the first one in the list.
 Its name should be "itc.byu.edu".
 Click on that name to view the detail.
 Then click on the `headers` tab to the right to view the request and response details.

 <p>